moorepants/eme150a/content/pages/syllabus.rst

    TODO@smartsite.ucdavis.edu if you have general questions that all of the class may benefit from. **Do not abuse this.** Send personal emails to me and the TA's through our UCD email addresses.
-Forums
-   Feel free to start topics and discussion in the forums.
-All class participants and the instructors will be able to comment.
 Gradebook
    Your grades and basic stats on your relative performance will be available as the course goes along.